-ROTOR.ZONE - Vibration Analysis, Fluid Machinery (Pumps and Compressors) and Rotor Balancing Tools.
+ROTOR.ZONE - Vibration Analysis, Fluid Machinery and Rotor Balancing Tools.
 Check out rotor.zone on the Apple App Store featuring:

-Q - Will rotor.zone produce Android applications in addition to iPhone?
+Q - Will rotor.zone produce Android applications in addition to iPhone / iPad?

 A - No, for mobile platform rotor.zone is 100% Apple.

 Q - Is the Graphical Phase Balance available for the iPhone

 A - Graphical Phase balance is only listed as available on the iPad due to screen size requirements.
 It can be downloaded and used on the IPhone but this is not recommended as the small screen size on the phone makes it difficult to use.

 Q - Why is API 617 referenced [In the Machinery Vibration Guide] for Centrifugal Compressors while all other machine classes reference ISO standards.